antonum/AKS-ActiveActive-Redis/README.md

 ### Resources not fully provisioned

-`setup-haproxy.sh` might give errors such as `Error from server (NotFound): secrets "admission-tls" not found` - these are results of attempring to access resource that has not finished provisioning.
+`setup-haproxy.sh` might give errors such as `Error from server (NotFound): secrets "admission-tls" not found` - these are results of attempting to access resource that has not finished provisioning.
 Usually just restarting the bash script is enough to fix it.

 ### Collecting logs